TheJacksonLaboratory/ImageEchelon/README.md

 In order to use Image Echelon, you'll need to clone this repository to your server.
 An assumption is being made that you are either running from a linux environment (we use CentOS) or you are running on Mac OS X. We highly recommend running Image Echelon from a Python virtual environment.
 Image Echelon was implemented using Python 2.
-Before installing any other libraries you should make sure you have Python 2.7.9 or better (I'm currently running Python 2.7.12).
-The python package manager *pip* is included with this by default.
-Next you'll want to install *virtualenv*.
+The most recent version has been upgraded to work with Python 3.
+I found that the ELO library will break with Python 3.9, so I'm recommending Python 3.7.11 (works both on the Mac and CentOS.
+One additional thing I discovered on CENTOS was for it to work with sqlite, I needed to install *libsqlite3x-devel* before installing python.
+I used the following command:

 ```
-pip install virtualenv
+sudo yum install libsqlite3x-devel
 ```

-Once installed you'll want to create a specific virtual environment for Image Echelon, like:
+Next you'll want to install *virtualenv*.
+From the project root directory I ran:

 ```
-virtualenv ImageEchelon
+python3.7 -m venv imageech-env
 ```

-This will create a new working directory named *ImageEchelon* (or whatever you chose to call the virtual environment).
-You'll then want to activate the virtual environment.
+Once installed with virtual env created I loaded it with:

 ```
-.
-ImageEchelon/bin/activate
+source imageech-env/bin/activate
 ```

-Once your virtualenv is activated you will now use *pip* to install the required Python libraries.
+Once the virtualenv is activated, using *pip* install the required Python libraries.
 In the root directory of the project there is a *requirements.txt* file.
 To install the required packages simply run:

 ```